hyperledger/besu-docs/docs/public-networks/reference/cli/options.md

 </Tabs>

-The path to the file used to [authenticate clients](../../../private-networks/how-to/configure/tls/client-and-server.md#create-the-known-clients-file) using self-signed certificates or non-public certificates.
+Path to the file used to [authenticate clients](../../../private-networks/how-to/configure/tls/client-and-server.md#create-the-known-clients-file) using self-signed certificates or non-public certificates.

 Must contain the certificate's Common Name, and SHA-256 fingerprint in the format `<CommonName> <hex-string>`.